 The 256GB model is similarly quick, and would be a suitable pick for those willing to put up with slightly less storage space.

 As for the 64GB model, we're not quite as convinced.
 It's built using an eMMC drive, which won't match an NVMe SSD in terms of speed, but most of all its slim capacity is almost unimaginable for a gaming PC.
 Perhaps as an indie machine, but then you might be better off buying a Nintendo Switch.

-Lastly, Valve recently corrected the RAM specification for the Stream Deck, actually improving the memory specification beyond what it had first announced.
-We're now looking at 16GB of quad-channel LPDDR5 at 5,500MT/s, instead of the dual-channel RAM that was first listed.
+Lastly, Valve corrected the RAM specification for the Stream Deck (opens in new tab), actually improving the memory specification beyond what it had first announced.
+It has 16GB of quad-channel LPDDR5 at 5,500MT/s, instead of the dual-channel RAM that was first listed.
 That's a big deal for an APU-powered machine like this—the more memory bandwidth, the merrier.

 Is the Steam Deck any good?

 We think so, and you can read all about our thoughts in our Steam Deck review (opens in new tab).
 To break it down briefly, though, what it manages to achieve in such a compact form factor is really impressive.
 The gaming performance, the interface, the Proton compatibility layer tying it all together—yeah, it set out to make PC gaming handheld and it does just that.